drepper/colormaps/README.md

 [http://www.kennethmoreland.com/color-maps/]

 These color maps allow mapping a scalar value from a finite range to a color.
+This is useful in heatmaps or space-filling curves.

 Objects with the predefined parameters can be created using the `make_*` functions like this: